RizkyRajitha/appwriteiac/README.md

 our newly provisioned EC2 instance has a fresh copy of ubuntu, so we need need to install [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/) to deploy appwrite.

-next, create a `main.yml` file as the ansible playbook . in this file, we will have all the tasks we need to deploying appwrite. first, we will update apt packages, and install dependency packages for docker and docker-compose .next we will install docker and docker-compose. finally, we will copy the `docker-compose.yml` and `.env` files to EC2 instance deploy appwrite using docker-compose.
+We can start by creating `main.yml` file as the ansible playbook . in this file, we will have all the tasks we need to execute deploy appwrite.

+First, we will update apt packages, and install dependency packages for docker and docker-compose .

+Next we will install docker and docker-compose.

+Finally, we will copy the `docker-compose.yml` and `.env` files (which we will download in the next step) to EC2 instance deploy appwrite using docker-compose.

 ### main.yml